skylight-hq/skylight.digital/_policies/intellectual_property.md

 ## Future changes

-If we decide to change this policy, we will update the modification date below.
+If we decide to change this policy, we'll update the modification date below.

 <em>Updated: April 4, 2017</em>